mrismanaziz/Reforestation/README.md

-## Wife: Honey I’m pregnant.

-Me: Well…. what do we do now?

-Wife: Well, I guess we should go to a baby doctor.

-Me: Hm..
-I think I’d be a lot more comfortable going to an adult doctor.
+## I applied to be a doorman but didn't get the job due to lack of experience.
+That surprised me, I thought it was an entry level position.